fardjad/node-ascaid/docs/README.md

 <div class="paragraph">

 To publish documents to [Confluence](https://www.atlassian.com/software/confluence) you’ll need to create an [API token](https://id.atlassian.com/manage/api-tokens) and a root page to publish the documents under.
-An example [GitHub Actions](https://docs.github.com/actions) project can be found [here](https://github.com/fardjad/node-ascaid/tree/master/examples/github-actions-publish-to-confluence).
+An example project can be found [here](https://github.com/fardjad/node-ascaid/tree/master/examples/github-actions-publish-to-confluence).

 </div>